To speak with Dr. Daniel Miller or Dr. Douglas Holt about cancer care, please call (208) 227-2700.

 However, High Dose Rate (HDR) brachytherapy provides a more precise treatment in only a few minutes, while sparing healthy tissue from radiation.

-- Longer treatment times – During LDR, hundreds of tiny seeds are permanently implanted, releasing radiation at a low dose over several weeks or months.
+During LDR, hundreds of tiny seeds are permanently implanted, releasing radiation at a low dose over several weeks or months.
 The seeds remain in the tumor permanently.
-After implantation, LDR requires as many as 35 treatments.
+LDR is typically a one-time treatment as the seeds are permanent.

 For prostate patients, during the weeks and months it takes the permanent seeds to deliver the prescribed dose, the seeds can move around inside the prostate and even drift entirely out of the prostate and into the bladder, urethra, rectum, pelvic cavity and lungs.